 Because babies younger than 6 months are too young to receive the vaccine, it is recommended that everyone who cares for your baby get a flu shot too, including other household members and relatives.
 Be aware that the flu shot may not be free for other people and that it takes at least two weeks to provide protection.

-For further information see the Additional resources section or contact your local public health unit on 1300 066 055.
+For further information see the links in the Additional resources section or contact your local public health unit on 1300 066 055.